Wabri/old_dotfiles/README.md

 - rofi (even if i use dmenu, is actualy a good substitute)
 - lxappearance (i use to modify the theme, racommended https://github.com/horst3180/Arc-theme)

-i use also the fonts in the folder .fonts, to use that you have to copy directory .fonts in your home if you want to use spotify you can use this insctruction on https://www.spotify.com/it/download/linux/ theme for themes and icons is in: https://www.gnome-look.org/
+i also use the fonts in the folder .fonts, if you want to use that you have to copy directory .fonts in your home

+if you want to use spotify you can use this insctruction on https://www.spotify.com/it/download/linux/

+theme for themes and icons is in: https://www.gnome-look.org/, you have to find a .tar.gz extension file and put to ~/.icons/ (if it's an icon theme) or in ~/.fonts/